The factors affecting the sag in an overhead line.

 Factors affecting sag

-The weight per unit length of conductor an important factor in calculating the sag, more weight will leads to the more sag.
+The weight per unit length of a conductor is an important factor in calculating the sag; more weight will lead to more sag.

 There is also a temperature effect on the transmission line sag.
-This is because, the temperature variation may change the length of conductor.
+This is because the temperature variation may change the length of the conductor.

-The span length also contribute to the variation of sag.
-Two times increase in length of span causes sag to be four times increased.
+The span length also contributes to the variation of sag.
+Longer spans typically exhibit more sag due to the increased length of the unsupported section.
+Engineers must carefully balance span length with material selection and tension to achieve optimal performance.
+Two times increase in the length of the span causes sag to be four times increased.

-Why Sag is Important in the design of overhead transmission line?
+Why is sag important in the design of overhead transmission lines?

 If there is less sag, the conductor is under higher tension and is more likely to break with more stress.
 Therefore, when calculating sag-tension, two conditions should be primarily taken into consideration: